joelhawksley/identity/components/slides.md

 ^ And we're back to green.

-^ But let's see how our integration tests fare:
+^ But let's see how our controller tests fare:

 ---